ADS2022/HighestTree/README.md

 ### 1.1 Problem descrition

-Genealogy is long-term research goal built in short-term steps.
-It's main spotlight are the individuals and theyr background in time and geography.
-It's a research objective where the user can keep adding in more information, while maitinnig the links between the individuals, places and events.
+Genealogy is a long-term research goal with built-in short-term steps.
+Its main spotlights are the individuals and their background in time and geography.
+It's a research objective where the user can keep adding in more information while maintaining the links between the individuals, places and events.

 For the purpose of this work, the relationship between people can be tought of as horizontal (as in maried, or had children with) and vertical  (child of, parent to, adopted by).
 A brief example of the type of ramifications that can